 Her websites are: http://LindaEveDiamond.com, http://ListenersUnite.com, http://www.thebeautyofpicturebooks.com.

 This poem is included in “The Beauty of Listening”, available on Amazon.com and Amazon.co.uk.

 If you’d like to submit your poem (40 lines max) for consideration for Post-weekend Poetry take a look here.

 The blog interviews will return as normal tomorrow with non-fiction author Frank Newby – the five hundred and thirty-sixth of my blog interviews with novelists, poets, short story authors, bloggers, biographers, agents, publishers and more.
 A list of interviewees (blogged and scheduled) can be found here.
 If you like what you read, please do go and investigate further.
 And I enjoy hearing from readers of my blog; do either leave a comment on the relevant interview (the interviewees love to hear from you too!) and / or email me.

 You can sign up to receive these blog posts daily or weekly so you don’t miss anything.
-You can contact me and find me on the internet, view my Books (including my debut novel The Serial Dater’s Shopping List) and I also have a blog creation service especially for, but not limited to, writers.
+You can contact me and find me on the internet, view my Books (including my debut novel The Serial Dater’s Shopping List) and I also have a blog creation / maintenance service especially for, but not limited to, writers.
 If you like this blog, you can help me keep it running by donating and choose an optional free eBook.

 For writers / readers willing to give feedback and / or writers wanting feedback, take a look at this blog’s Feedback page.